google merchant center data feed template

 What product data specification does Google use in 2026?

 Google uses its standard product data specification, which requires attributes including id, title, description, link, image_link, price, availability, brand, and gtin/mpn.
-The spec is updated periodically — check Google’s official Merchant Center Help Center for the latest requirements.
+The spec is updated periodically.
+Check Google’s official Merchant Center Help Center for the latest requirements.

 Final Words

+A well-structured Google Merchant Center data feed is the foundation of successful Google Shopping campaigns.
 Whether you use a Google Sheets feed template, a CSV product feed, or an XML file, the key is accuracy and completeness.

-If you want to skip the manual work, a product feed generator plugin can create and maintain your Google Shopping feed automatically — saving hours of spreadsheet work every week.
+Start with the required attributes: id, title, price, availability, brand, and GTIN.
+Then layer in optional attributes to improve feed quality and Shopping ad performance.
+If you want to skip the manual work, a product feed generator plugin can create and maintain your Google Shopping feed automatically, saving hours of spreadsheet work every week.